A large 19th-century dwelling, with a garden of nearly 800 m2,

 Location

-At the gates to the Atlantic Ocean, Nantes features a dynamic cultural and economic ecosystem.
-A city of art and history, it charms one and all thanks to its architectural heritage, wide tree-lined boulevards and the bucolic banks of the Erdre River.
+In the middle of the Loire-Atlantique region, less than one hour by car from the ocean and two hours from Paris via high-speed rail, Nantes features a dynamic cultural and economic ecosystem.
+Recognised as a "City of art and history", it charms one and all thanks to its architectural heritage, wide tree-lined boulevards and the bucolic banks of the Erdre River.
 Located in one of the city’s most sought-out neighbourhoods, not far from the Rennes roundabout, a genuine urban crossroads situated at the intersection of four major roads, this area not only represents the gateway to the northern part of the city, but is also easily accessible from the downtown area, specifically via the C2 Chronobus.
 In addition, elegant houses line either side of the main roads in this neighbourhood, which is also within proximity to a wide variety of shops.

 Description

 Along a major boulevard, the property is accessible via a metal gate with spear-like bars topped with spikes.
-The entrance, both protective and stately, indicates the transition from the lively urban space towards the peace and quiet of the interior courtyard, while, the dwelling, built in a bourgeois style in the late 19th century, stands out thanks to its understated exteriors, cadenced by large windows, which are, in turn, framed by ashlar stone.
+The entrance, both protective and stately, indicates the transition from the lively urban space towards the peace and quiet of the interior walled courtyard and swimming pool, while, the dwelling, built in a bourgeois style in the late 19th century, stands out from its neighbours thanks to its understated exteriors, cadenced by large straight windows, safeguarded by white wooden shutters, which are, in turn, framed by ashlar stone.

-With three storeys, one of which is under the eaves, the dwelling features classical-style architecture with its horizontal stringcourses, which highlight the dwelling’s different levels, as well as its protruding door/window surrounds in light-colour stone that contrast delicately with the darker shade of its plaster-coated exteriors.
+With three storeys, one of which is under the eaves, the dwelling features classical-style architecture with its vertical rows of windows, symmetrical appearance, moulded stringcourses and cornices, which highlight the dwelling’s different levels, as well as its protruding door/window surrounds in light-colour stone that contrast delicately with the darker shade of its plaster-coated exteriors.

-As for the dwelling’s overall silhouette, it is accentuated by a slate gable roof and a brick chimney, typical of houses in the area, while its right-angle wing features an understated and, yet, elegant conservatory, inspired by the 19th century, with its latticework windows and glazed pediment, which helps open up the dwelling towards the verdant cobblestone courtyard.
+As for the dwelling’s overall silhouette, it is accentuated by a slate gable roof and a brick chimney, typical of houses in the area, while its right-angle wing features an understated and, yet, elegant conservatory, inspired by the 19th century, with its latticework windows and glazed semi-circular fanlight, which helps open up the dwelling towards the cobblestone courtyard and garden.

 `The Dwelling